Marcus Stroman: Minor leagues

-Billed by analysts as the most major league ready player available in the 2012 MLB draft, Stroman was drafted by the Jays 22nd overall, and became the first Duke player ever selected in the first round.
+Billed by analysts as the most major league ready player available in the 2012 MLB draft, Stroman was drafted by the Blue Jays 22nd overall becoming the first Duke player ever selected in the first round.
 After starting his professional career with the Low-A Vancouver Canadians, the Blue Jays promoted Stroman to the Double-A New Hampshire Fisher Cats on August 1, 2012.
 Stroman was suspended for 50 games on August 28, 2012, for testing positive for methylhexanamine, a banned stimulant, which he claimed to unknowingly consume in an over the counter supplement.

 Having completed his suspension, Stroman started and pitched five scoreless innings to get the win in the May 19, 2013, game for the Fisher Cats.
 On July 2, 2013, Stroman struck out 13 batters over 62/3 innings in a 3–1 loss to the New Britain Rock Cats.
 He was ranked as the number three prospect in the Blue Jays organization on July 26, 2013, when the revised Top 100 Prospects list was released.

 Stroman attended the Blue Jays' 2014 major league spring training camp, and was assigned to the minor league camp on March 19.
 He was the 2014 Opening Day starting pitcher for the Triple-A Buffalo Bisons.